Haemanth-V/GSoC-2024-QGNN/README.md

-# Quantum-enhanced Graph Neural Networks
+# Quantum Graph Neural Networks
 ### A Google Summer of Code (GSoC) 2024 project with the ML4SCI organization

 ![image](https://github.com/user-attachments/assets/a3f77bf5-bf09-4759-b770-ab8cf2208ea0)

 Jet tagging is a particularly important task at CERN in order to identify useful signals from the billions of data generated every second.
 Graph Neural Networks are particularly suitable for the task due to the sparse and heterogenous nature of the data produced.
-This project aims to develop scalable quantum-enhanced graph neural networks and analyze their performance for the jet tagging task.
+This project aims to develop scalable quantum graph neural networks and analyze their performance for the jet tagging task.

 For a detailed explanation of the proposed approach and the dataset, refer to the [blog](https://medium.com/@haemanth10/quantum-enhanced-graph-neural-networks-4c1270c2d094)